Flash Photography Can Be a Bit Hit or Miss

 As in the section below, you can if possible, bounce and tilt the head to reflect the light from another surface thereby diffusing the light.
 An alternative would be to tape some tissue or cloth over the end of the flash or buy a dedicated flash diffuser, again to diffuse the harsh light.
 Many speedlights now have a built in mini diffuser that you can flip out when required.

-My main advice if using a shoe mounted flash gun on an SLR?
+My main advice if using a shoe mounted flash gun on a DSLR or mirrorless camera?
 Take it off the camera.
 You will significantly reduce the chance of red-eye whilst at the same time produce a much more pleasing effect.
 Either hold it in your hand and bounce the light until you get the desired effect or use a bracket to attach it to the base of your camera and allows you to fire the flash backwards into a brolly for example.

 You could even buy a long enough cable and look for an adapter that will allow you to attach one or two flashguns to a tripod.
 This use of flash photography will be about as near to studio quality without actually having a studio.
 Basically, once you have one or two flashguns, play about with them and learn how the light actually works.
 Once you master it, you can get away without owning expensive studio lights for just about any occasion!

 One of my favourite techniques for speedlight photography is to use two speedlights, off camera, with a set of Pocket Wizards.
 These are without doubt, the handiest piece of lighting kit I have used other than traditional studio lights.
 They can be fired via radio signals from incredible distances and still utilize your camera’s ETTL system allowing your speedlights to retain full auto capability.